gyunaev/birdtray/README.md

 ## Usage

-Once started, Birdtray will show the Thunderbird icon in system tray.
+Once started, Birdtray will show the Thunderbird icon in the system tray.

 Right-click on this icon, and click Settings.
-Go to Monitoring tab ans select the Thunderbird MSF file for the mailbox you'd like to monitor.
+Go to Monitoring tab and select the Thunderbird MSF file for the mailbox you'd like to monitor.
 You can specify different notification colors for each mailbox.
 Birdtray will show the new email count using this color if only this folder has new mail.
 If more than one folder has new mail, the default color will be used.

 Then select the font and default color (which will be used if more than one monitored folder has new mail).

-You can also enable birdtray to start Thunderbird when you start Birdtray, or enable show/hide Thunderbird when the system tray icon is clicked, in settings.
+You can also enable Birdtray to start Thunderbird when you start it, or enable show/hide Thunderbird when the system tray icon is clicked, in settings.

-Once you change settings, often you need to restart birdtray for the new settings to take effect.
+Once you change settings, often you need to restart Birdtray for the new settings to take effect.

 ### Configuration File Location
-*Birdtray configuration is stored on a per-user basis, where the location differs depending on environment, as follows:*
+*Birdtray configuration is stored on a per-user basis, where the location differs depending on the environment, as follows:*

 #### Linux Package Installation
 `$HOME/.config/birdtray-config.json`